bjunix/bjunix.github.com/_posts/2010-01-19-virtualization-with-kvm-and-libvirt.md

 for every ip run this on the virt host:

     /sbin/ip route add *<guest_ip>* dev virbr1 scope link

+and add something to /etc/rc.local to do this during boot up (see sample scripts below)

 Guest network config
 --------------------